CHEMICAL BONDING Part 1 Introduction to Chemical Bonding

 For any atom or group of atoms, for every electron gained you get a one unit increase in negative charge on the ion, for every electron lost you get a one unit increase in the positive charge on the ion.

-The atom losing electrons forms a positive ion (cation) and is usually a metal.
+The atom losing electrons forms a positive ion (cation) and is usually a metallic element.

 The atom gaining electrons forms a negative ion (anion) and is usually a non–metallic element.